CMU-67328/ExpressLab/README.md

 ## Step 1 - Hello World

-1. In a terminal window, cd to a directory to work in.
+1. In a terminal window, `cd` to a directory to work in.
 2. Create the package.json file:
     - Run `npm init`
-    - Use defaults except for entry point type `app.js`
+    - Use defaults except for *entry point* type `app.js`
 3. View the package.json that is created in the current directory
-    - I.e. with sublime, cat, vim, or in another editor
+    - I.e. with atom, sublime, vim, or in another editor
 4. Run `npm install express --save`
     - This will download Express
-    - *--save* will add the dependency to package.json
+    - *--save* will add the dependency to *package.json*
     - Look at the contents of the current directory, there is now a *node_modules* directory
-    - View the package.json file and see the added Express dependency.
+    - View the *package.json* file and see the added Express dependency.
 5. Create and edit a new file `app.js` and insert the following code:

    ```JavaScript